 To utilize basic motivational interviewing techniques to motivate people having substance use problems to change behaviors in order to improve health.

 Refer patients to the appropriate type of substance abuse treatment center and/or specialist

 Follow-up with and reassess patients who receive treatment for substance abuse or tobacco use

 Apply the SBIRT approach to substance use problems at a comprehensive and integrated level by individualizing screening, brief interventions, and referral for different patients.

-Program Credit: Obtaining credit for participation in this program requires that you complete the pre-assessments, work through the modules (including all in-module interactive activities), complete the post-assessments with a 70% score on the post-test, and then request credit.
-At the end of the program, you will be instructed on how to print out a certificate for your records.
+Activity Credit: Obtaining credit for participation in this activity requires that you complete the pre-assessments, work through the modules (including all in-module interactive activities), complete the post-assessments with a 70% score on the post-test, and then request credit.
+At the end of the activity, you will be instructed on how to print out a certificate for your records.

-Technical Requirements: To participate in this program, you will need a computer, an Internet connection, and a Web browser.
-This program requires Chrome, Firefox, and IE7 or higher.
+Technical Requirement: To participate in this activity, you will need a computer, an Internet connection, and a Web browser.
+This activity requires Chrome, Firefox, and IE7 or higher.